Canadian Citizenship Guide 2012

 official languages

-English and French are the two official languages and are important symbols of identity.
-English speakers (Anglophones) and French speakers (Francophones) have lived together in partnership and creative tension for more than 300 years.
-You must have adequate knowledge of English or French to become a Canadian citizen.
+English and French are the two official languages and are symbols of a European heritage.
+English speakers (Anglophones) and French speakers (Francophones) in Canada have lived together in peace and conflict for more than 300 years.
+One must have adequate knowledge of English or French to become a Canadian citizen.
 Adult applicants 55 years of age and over are exempted from this requirement.

 Parliament passed the Official Languages Act in 1969.
 It has three main objectives: